Maternal Health Glossary: Your Texas Guide

 Maternal Death: The death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes (such as motor vehicle accidents).

-Maternal Mortality: Deaths during pregnancy, childbirth, and the postpartum period up to 365 days from the end of pregnancy.
+Maternal Mortality: Death during pregnancy, childbirth, and the postpartum period up to 365 days from the end of pregnancy.
 Direct maternal mortality results from the pregnancy itself or its management; indirect maternal mortality results from preexisting or new disease that is worsened by pregnancy.

 Maternal Mortality Ratio: The number of maternal deaths per 100,000 live births.
 Some also refer to the maternal mortality ratio as the maternal mortality rate.
 The World Health Organization (WHO) reports maternal mortality as a ratio, while the U.S. National Vital Statistics System reports maternal mortality as a rate.